 Distance: Readings and Workbook

-Approximately 20 hours of course readings and workbook assessment activities undertaken over an 8 week period covering:
+This comprises approximately 16 hours of course readings and workbook assessment activities undertaken over an 8 week period and covering:

-- The role and scope of the nurse Pap test provider & medico legal issues;
+- The role and scope of the nurse in well women’s screening & practice issues

-- Taking a Pap test, Pap test results and management of results.
+- Taking a Cervical Screening Test, test results, and management of results

 Face to face workshop